Question: I contacted my ex after 60 days of no contact and got no response.

-Yangki’s Answer: You are so right about respect and an honest desire to communicate.
-It’s ironical that you chose to do “no contact” instead of an honest attempt to communicate, and now complaining that she’s not open to having honest communication.
+Yangki’s Answer: Isn’t it ironic that you chose to do “no contact” instead of an honest attempt to communicate, and now complaining that she’s not open to having honest communication.

-You are also right that it does not matter who initiates contact and credit to you for making an attempt to reach out first even though she broke up with you.
-However, 60 days is a long time to be gone out of someone’s life.
+You are right that it does not matter who initiates contact and credit to you for making an attempt to reach out first even though she broke up with you.
+However, 60 days is too long to be gone out of someone’s life.
 A lot can happen in that time.
 The worst being that the other person gets “used” to not having you in their life.
 If they can “survive” 60 days with no contact or communication, they can live the rest of their life with no contact or communication with you.

-Why would they want back someone who was a daily constant in their live, and when the relationship ended, just fell off the face of the earth.
-And for 60 days made no attempt to find out how they were.
-What if they were ill or lost their job and needed a shoulder to cry on; but were too afraid to reach out because they broke up with you?
+Why would they want back someone who was a daily constant in their live, and when the relationship ended, just fell off the face of the earth, and for 60 days made no attempt to find out how they were.
+What if they were ill or needed a shoulder to cry on but were too afraid to reach out because they broke up with you?

-There is also what other people (friends, blogs, counselors etc) say about you in your absence; which may not be true of you.
+There is also what other people (family, friends, therapist etc.,) say about you in your absence; which may not be true of you.
 Since you are in no contact, you are not there to defend yourself or set the record straight.
-When you re-appear after your “no contact”, everyone who matters to you ex has told your ex to move on.
-Even if they want you back; they will not respond because they’re afraid of what people will think of them.
-Who takes back someone who ignored them for 60 days, and comes back acting like everything is cool?
+When you re-appear after your “no contact”, everyone who matters to your ex has told your ex to move on.
+Even if they want you back, they will not respond because they’re afraid of what people will think of them.
+Who takes back someone who ignored them for 60 days and comes back acting like everything is cool?